SYPartners/webpack_support_rails/README.md

     $ rake webpack:init

-This creates the following file where config can be set: `config/initializers/webpack_support_rails.rb` This also creates a package.json if it doesnt exist, and installs all the needed dependancies.
+This creates the following file where config can be set: `config/initializers/webpack_support_rails.rb` This also creates a package.json if it doesn't exist, and installs all the needed dependancies.

 If for some reason, you need to run npm with `sudo` the above command will fail and you can run the following manually:

     $ sudo npm init

-    $ sudo npm i webpack glob chunk-manifest-webpack-plugin lodash babel-loader babel-core babel-preset-es2015 https://github.com/sypartners/webpack-support-rails.git --save-dev
+    $ sudo npm i webpack glob chunk-manifest-webpack-plugin lodash babel-loader babel-core babel-preset-es2015 https://github.com/sypartners/webpack-support-rails.git#v0.1.0 --save-dev

     $ rails g webpack_support_rails:initializer